About ACMT

 Founded in 1993, the American College of Medical Toxicology (ACMT) is a professional, nonprofit member association, and the primary organization that serves Medical Toxicologists.

-Our membership is comprised of physicians board certified in medical toxicology, and others with recognized expertise in the specialty.
+Our membership comprises physicians board certified in medical toxicology, and other professionals with recognized expertise in the specialty.

 Physician (Full) members come from a variety of primary specialty backgrounds including Emergency Medicine, Pediatrics, Internal Medicine, Occupational Medicine, and more.

-Several membership opportunities are available to those who work in the field medical toxicology both in the U.S. and internationally (including MPH, PharmD, PhD) or are pursuing a career in medical toxicology (Medical Students, Residents, Fellows in Training.)
-ACMT supports multiple resident and medical student rotations and clerkships.
+Several membership opportunities are available to those who work in the field of medical toxicology both in the U.S. and internationally (including MPH, PharmD, PhD) or are pursuing a career in medical toxicology (Medical Students, Residents, Fellows in Training.)

 History and Founding